Giving shapes the future of GHTC

 The Twenty-First Century Fund

-An anonymous gift to the parish in 2006 established this fund for the support of on-going ministries and operations of the Church.
+An anonymous gift in 2006 established this fund for the support of ongoing ministries and church operations.
 The Vestry controls and allocates the Fund, and must use no more than 5% of its value in any calendar year.
 The Trustees of the Endowment manage the asset.

 Grace and Holy Trinity Church

-A gift naming GHTC as the recipient with no restrictions is held at the discretion of the Vestry.
-Traditionally, the Vestry has split these gifts between a major repairs fund and a fund supporting the work of the parish.
+A gift naming GHTC as the recipient with no restrictions is used at the discretion of the Vestry.
+Traditionally these gifts are put toward major repairs and the work of the parish.

 The Grace and Holy Trinity Endowment Fund, Inc.

 This fund was incorporated in 1947 for such uses as the Board of Trustees of the Endowment Fund may determine, including preservation and improvement of church property, support of church operations, and benevolent or charitable purposes.
 Please contact Barb Dodd or the clergy for more information.

 Planning for the end our lives is an act of love that spares our families difficult decisions; it also leaves a statement about what is important to you.
 Consider these documents to help you start the conversation:

 The Columbarium at Grace and Holy Trinity Church